cpmech/goga/README.md

-# Goga &ndash; Go Genetic Algorithm
+# Goga &ndash; Go Evolutionary Algorithm

-Goga implements structures and routines for the development of Genetic Algorithms.
-The goal of this library is to handle integer- float-point- and mixed-type chromosomes.
+Goga implements structures and routines for the development of Evolutionary Algorithms.
+The goal of this library is to handle integer- float-point- and mixed-type representations.
+The origin of the name is related to genetic algorithms; but the code does not employ genetic operators any longer.
+Differential Evolution is used instead.

 ## License